Cognito

 Provides sign in functionality to users.

-It is used authentication.
+It is used in authentication.

 Integrates with Application Load Balancer (ALB) and API gateway.

-It is a serverless database of users.
+It is a serverless database of web and mobile application users.

 It provides following functionality and more,